Establishing A Brand Voice: The Jester Archetype - App Development | Chop Dawg | Think Partner, Not Agency

 Powerful brands are actually individuals with their own unique personalities.

-So, it helps us as business operators and marketers to create consumer connections that are practically instinctual.
+This helps us as business operators and marketers to create consumer connections that feel almost instinctual.

 In 1954, Carl Jung described this phenomenon as ‘archetypes.’
 These can be observed repeating across cultures and generations over the decades, helping to shape our collective human experience.
 From historical figures, celebrities and some of your favorite movies in Hollywood — to all across the literary pages, archetypes can be seen in our most beloved (and bemoaned) personas.

-Archetypes are essentially the heart of a brand in the eyes of the consumer, conveying meaning that makes customers relate to them as if they actually were alive in some way.
+Archetypes are essentially the heart of a brand in the eyes of the consumer.
+So, they convey meaning that makes customers relate to them as if they actually were alive in some way.

 Brands Yearning To Connect With The World